jmakr0/OPPID-artifacts/README.md

 # OPPID: Single Sign-On with Oblivious Pairwise Pseudonyms

-This repository contains the implementation of the OPPID protocol, as described in the paper published at [PETS'25](https://petsymposium.org/2025/paperlist.php).
+This repository contains a prototypical implementation of the OPPID protocol, as described in the paper published at [PETS'25](https://petsymposium.org/2025/paperlist.php).
 It also includes benchmarks for the evaluation in Section 5 of the paper.
-These benchmarks compare the cryptographic operations of five Single Sign-On (SSO) protocols, focusing on execution times and resource usage in an isolated environment.
+Overall, these benchmarks compare the cryptographic operations of five Single Sign-On (SSO) protocols, focusing on execution times and resource usage in an isolated environment.

 The four SSO protocols contrasted against OPPID are: